Texture

 2D Texture

-2D textures (Texture2D) are the most commonly used art resources, sampled using two-dimensional UV coordinates.
+2D textures (Texture2D) are the most commonly used artistic resources, sampled using 2D UV coordinates.

 Creation